nice-digital/nice-design-system/components/nds-filters/README.md

 - Type: `string`

-Any additional classes that you would like applied to the `<FilterGroup>` component
+Any additional classes that you would like applied to the `<FilterGroup />` component

 ```js
 <FilterGroup heading="Type" className="mb--f" />
 ```

+###### additional props

+Any additional props are spread on to the first `div` element, useful for accessibility or data attributes.

 ##### `<FilterOption />`